btmartin721/ClineHelpR/README.md

 * You need a reference transcriptome
 * At least scaffold-level assembly for your study species
 * A GFF file
-* The transcript and scaffold IDs have to line up wiht the BGC loci
+* The transcript and scaffold IDs have to line up with the BGC loci

 If you don't have all those things, you can still make the Phi plots.